DavidColson/DavidColson/README.md

 # Hello!

-I'm David, currently a senior gameplay programmer at Cloud Imperium Games where I work on vehicles and related features.
+I'm David, currently a lead gameplay programmer at Cloud Imperium Games where I work on vehicles and related features.
 I've worked heavily on the spaceship movement systems in Star Citizen.
 I got to work on this sort of stuff because of a background in physics and maths.
 A lot of the work I do is with that in mind.
 I have a [personal website here](https://david-colson.com), where I try and share what I've been learning and working on.

 # Personal Projects